Chase Sapphire Reserve® vs Sapphire Preferred®

 Anniversary point bonus* N/A 10%

-Priority Pass & Chase Sapphire Airport Lounge Access: Free entry for cardholder and up to two guests.
+Priority Pass & Chase Sapphire Airport Lounge Access: Free entry for the cardholder and up to two guests.
 This version does NOT include Priority Pass restaurants.
 Yes N/A

-Global Entry, TSA Pre✔® or NEXUS Fee Credit: Receive a statement credit of up to $120 every 4 years as reimbursement for the Global Entry, TSA Pre Check, or NEXUS application fee charged to your card.
+Global Entry, TSA Pre✔®, or NEXUS Fee Credit: Receive a statement credit of up to $120 every 4 years as reimbursement for the Global Entry, TSA Pre-Check, or NEXUS application fee charged to your card.
 Yes N/A

-* 10% bonus on total account year spend based on a rate of 1 point for each $1 spent (so, if you spend $30,000 during your account year, you’d get a 3,000 point anniversary bonus.
+* 10% bonus on total account year spend based on a rate of 1 point for each $1 spent (so, if you spend $30,000 during your account year, you’d get a 3,000-point anniversary bonus).

 Travel Protections